 As a result of malevolent, impersonating websites hurting the brand’s reputation, customers may wish to buy elsewhere.
-Both the client and retailer lose money as a consequence, which has a negative impact on both sides.
+Both the client and retailer lose money as a consequence, which hurts both sides.

 Many companies keep tabs on domains relevant to their brand to make sure it is being portrayed correctly.
-Larger companies with a big number of subsidiary brands may find this approach much more challenging.
+Larger companies with a large number of subsidiary brands may find this approach much more challenging.
 It’s easy for businesses to become overwhelmed by the volume of notifications because of the pervasive nature of similar domain name attacks.
-In order to safeguard their brand, products, trademarks, and other intellectual property, businesses must keep a watch out for websites that may be imitating or pirating such items.
+To safeguard their brand, products, trademarks, and other intellectual property, businesses must keep a watch out for websites that may be imitating or pirating such items.

 Active monitoring of domains that may infringe on a company’s trademark is the only way to ensure it is protected.